evennia/evennia/evennia/contrib/README.md

 ## Contrib modules

 * Barter system (Griatch 2012) - A safe and effective barter-system for any game.
-Allows safe trading of any godds (including coin)
+Allows safe trading of any goods (including coin).
 * CharGen (Griatch 2011) - A simple Character creator for OOC mode.
   Meant as a starting point for a more fleshed-out system.
 * Clothing (BattleJenkins 2017) - A layered clothing system with